bueche/ros2_robot_arm/documentation/pose_test.md

 ## Parameters

 The parameters are:
-- poses_file: The argument should be the file path to a yaml formatted set of poses.
+- `poses_file`: The argument should be the file path to a yaml formatted set of poses.
 See [example pose sequence yaml file](https://github.com/bueche/ros2_robot_arm/blob/main/writing_robot_description/config/delivery_poses.yaml) for more detail.
-- program: This can have an argument value of calibration, sweep, stress, or default.
+- `program`: This can have an argument value of calibration, sweep, stress, or default.
 Each represents a sequence of poses.
-- servo_test: (default: False) if true then a servo range-of-motion test is run.
+- `servo_test`: (default: False) if true then a servo range-of-motion test is run.
 Must be accompanied by the `servo_test_joint` parameter (see next).
-- servo_test_joint: Specific joint to test and can have a value of shoulder_pan, shoulder_lift, elbow_flex, elbow_flex, wrist_roll, and pen_holder.
+- `servo_test_joint`: Specific joint to test and can have a value of shoulder_pan, shoulder_lift, elbow_flex, elbow_flex, wrist_roll, and pen_holder.
-- safe_position_first: (default: True) should the arm position itself first in the safe pose?
+- `safe_position_first`: (default: `True`) should the arm position itself first in the safe pose?
-- validate: (default: True) should the program check to ensure that the next pose is safe or not (within the bounds specified in the urdf)
+- `validate`: (default: `True`) should the program check to ensure that the next pose is safe or not (within the bounds specified in the urdf)
-- telemetry: (default: False) should the servo stats be sampled after each pose? the stats include temperature, current, voltage, etc.
+- `telemetry`: (default: `False`) should the servo stats be sampled after each pose? the stats include temperature, current, voltage, etc.
-- delay: (default: 2.0) The time in seconds to delay between each pose.
+- `delay`: (default: `2.0`) The time in seconds to delay between each pose.
-- movement_time: (default: 2.0) how much time should the arm have to complete the transition from the current pose to the next pose.
+- `movement_time`: (default: `2.0`) how much time should the arm have to complete the transition from the current pose to the next pose.
-- urdf_file: Load URDF from file.
+- `urdf_file`: Load URDF from file.
 (TODO: should have a default file to load)